folsomcp/specpolFlow/docs-jb/GetStarted/NormalizingOneSpectrum.md

 **include range**

 This provides a way to reverse the exclusion function.
-You can selected ranges with in excluded regions to be un-excluded when the normalization is updated.
+You can selected ranges within excluded regions to be un-excluded when the normalization is updated.

 **hide norm**

 You have the option to remove the lower panel (or return it) at your leisure.
-The upper panel will expand to the width of the full window.
+The upper panel will expand to the height of the full window.
 This feature can be useful for doing normalization with a small computer screen.

 **save params**

-The chosen parameters (post fitting) can be saved to the files:  `exclude.dat`, `poly-deg.dat`, and `params.dat`.
+The chosen parameters (after fitting) can be saved to the files:  `exclude.dat`, `poly-deg.dat`, and `params.dat`.
 These files can later be loaded to start from where you left off, or for a good initial guess if you are normalizing similar spectra.
 Usually it's safest to always click this button before closing the main window, just in case you want to tweak a normalization later.
+(Closing the main window always automatically saves the normalized spectrum.)

 ###  Output files
 Once the main window is closed the program will save the normalized spectrum to `[observation_file].norm`.